ryanjlittle/ticket-to-hide/README.md

 Running the full experiment may take a few minutes.
 The results will be written to a file `benchmarks/results_XXX.csv` on the prover machine, where XXX is a UNIX timestamp.

 __Note:__ The experiment scripts create a lot of temporary files.
 If you encounter a `OSError: [Errno 24] Too many open files` error during the experiment, increase the OS file descriptor limit by running `ulimit -n 1024`.

+__Note:__ During server teardown, you may encounter errors of the form `OSError: [Errno 9] Bad file descriptor`.
+These are expected and benign.